 If you’re a new travel writer, or a travel writer wanting to move to the next level, you need direct feedback.
 Bear in mind that feedback is a repetitive process.
 When I coach my clients, for example, I use a “feedback loop”.
 I give my clients feedback on their query letter or manuscript and then they rewrite them.
 If necessary, I'll recommend further changes until they're ready to submit to editors.

 Of course, you can also choose to ignore the feedback and continue to write poorly.
 This is a situation where practice makes perfect results in failures.
-You won’t have much success selling your articles to editors if you don't learn to write a good query.
+You won’t have much success selling your articles to editors.

-If you want to improve your creative travel writing skills, here are five ways to do that – and I suggest you use them all!
+To improve your creative travel writing skills, here are five tips - and I suggest you use them all!

 Buying books about the art and craft of creative writing (and then reading them!) will certainly help novice travel writers and bloggers improve their work.